Get free weekly resources from us!

 Here’s what you need to know about identifying and stopping sexual harassment in your children’s ministry.

-Seven-year-old Cheltzie Hentz was rudely awakened to the world of sexual harassment on her school bus.
-Boys repeatedly called the Eden Prairie, Minnesota, second-grader crude names and made fun of her because she didn’t have a penis.
+A seven-year-old girl was rudely awakened to the world of sexual harassment on her school bus.
+Boys repeatedly called her crude names and made fun of her in a sexual manner.

-After her mother, Sue Mutziger, submitted 22 pages of complaints, the boys were lectured and briefly suspended.
-But Mutziger felt the schools didn’t do enough to protect her daughter.
+After the child’s mother submitted 22 pages of complaints, the boys were lectured and briefly suspended.
+But the mother felt the schools didn’t do enough to protect her daughter.
 She filed a complaint with the U.S. Department of Education’s Office for Civil Rights (OCR).
 The OCR ruled that her daughter was indeed sexually harassed and that the school district “failed to take timely and effective action” to deal with or prevent the situation.

 With today’s heightened sensitivity to sexual harassment, how can you know if it’s happening in your ministry?